stefvhuynh/redux-patterns/README.md

 interaction, server responses, etc. As a result, actions are coupled more to the containers and underlying component tree and represent _what happened in the past_.
 Containers will fire off these actions simply to inform your app that something happened.
-After that, it's up to the consumers of these action events to decide how to React.
+After that, it's up to the consumers of these action events to decide how to react.
 Reducers, in this case, act as _reactive watchers_.
 Actions should be labeled in the **past tense**.

 We will use the same example from above to illustrate what this might look like in code.
 Instead